Today we’re talking all about framing a scarf.

 Finishing off your frame

 Apply glue stick to the cardboard.
 Place your mounting fabric/scarf on top of the cardboard, smoothing everything into place.
-Continue adding glue on the whole piece of cardboard.
+Continue adding glue around the edges only.
+This will prevent any chance of glue seeping through and contacting any part of your scarf.
 Smooth everything into place.

 Set aside the cardboard to dry for at least an hour.